-A two-stage review process will be used to award YPAR grants.
-The first stage will consist of an evaluation of grant applications by community reviewers primarily comprised of young people.
-The second stage will consist of in-person interviews with Youthprise staff and young people.
-Recommendations from the review process will be made to the Youthprise Board of Directors for final approval on 9-18-18.
-The selection process will include the following:
+A two-stage review process is used to award YPAR grants.
+The first stage consists of an evaluation of grant applications by community reviewers primarily comprised of young people.
+The second stage consists of in-person interviews with Youthprise staff and young people.
+Recommendations from the review process are then made to the Youthprise Board of Directors for final approval.

 - Evaluation of your capacity to assemble a team of youth researchers willing to commit to a yearlong research project.